mui/material-ui/docs/src/pages/customization/themes.md

 When using our [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.
-It can be convinient to add additional variables to the theme so you can use them everywhere.
+It can be convenient to add additional variables to the theme so you can use them everywhere.
 For instance:

 {{demo='pages/customization/BusinessVariables.js'}}